enolan/AlanDeniseEricLauren/README.md

 The project's homepage is https://github.com/enolan/AlanDeniseEricLauren.
 Bug reports and PRs can be submitted there.

-As of July 2016, I am looking for work.
+As of August 2016, I am looking for work.
 If your company needs a good programmer, my email is echo@echonolan.net.
 My resume is available [here](http://www.echonolan.net/resume/cv.html).